liquidmetal-dev/flintlock/docs/proposals/26-09-25-local-db-store/1172-local-db-store-design.md

    the containerd backend.
 No new dependency yet.
 2. Store registry, handle, shared open in `runServer`, config and flags with only the `containerd` backend registered.
-3. The chosen local backend package with the conformance, concurrency and crash tests.
-This is the PR that adds the dependency and reports the binary size [STORE-BLD-006].
+3. The `sqlite` backend package with the conformance, concurrency and crash tests.
+This is the PR that adds `modernc.org/sqlite`, pins `modernc.org/libc`, and reports the binary size [STORE-BLD-005, STORE-BLD-006].
 4. `flintlockd store export`, `import`, `migrate`, `check`, `backup`, with the round-trip test.
 5. Reader-process support in `flintlock-metrics`.